Maroder1/TIA-openness/README.md

 ## Basic example on how to use openness with Python using Pythonnet

+**More examples on how to use Openness with Python: https://github.com/Maroder1/Openness_examples_python**

 **Installation of TIA Openness**

  1. Install TIA v15.1 professional, make sure openness is checked [default]